David-Winn/dual-nano-flight-computer/README.md

 Fly under an established safety code — NAR or Tripoli in the US — at a sanctioned launch site, with the certification and waivers your motor class requires.
 Staged flights carry their own additional restrictions; check them against your club's rules before assuming this firmware's staging logic is legal for your setup.

-This is amateur hardware with known open bugs.
 Use it at your own risk.